How To Wash Bras Properly

 Quality surgical bras deserve quality treatment, and we want your AnaOno bralettes with support to look beautiful for years to come.
-Properly caring for your comfortable bras is essential so that your collection of double mastectomy and unilateral mastectomy bras, flat bras, lumpectomy bras, breast reconstruction bras, pocketed brasand bras for breast cancer live a long, gorgeous life so you can wear years beyond mastectomy or breast surgery.
-From tossing your bras in the washing machine to washing them by hand, we'll walk you through all the options for mastectomy bra care.
+Properly caring for your comfortable bras is essential so that your collection of double mastectomy and unilateral mastectomy bras, flat bras, lumpectomy bras, implant reconstruction bras, pocketed bras and bras for breast cancer live a long, gorgeous life so you can wear years beyond mastectomy or breast surgery.
+From tossing your bras in the washing machine to washing them by hand, we'll walk you through all the options on how to wash bras for mastectomy bra care.

 We recommend washing your surgical bras after approximately two to three wears.
 Curating a healthy selection of post-breast surgery bras in your wardrobe will keep your wire-free bras or camisole bras nicer for longer because you can rotate between your favorite soft lounge and supportive bras.
 Rotating your post-mastectomy support styles more often will enable you to wash them less and cause less strain on the material.
 That way, they'll keep their shape and continue supporting you and feeling super-soft against your skin for years to come.
 After all, our bras are designed to be worn well after your recovery is complete!

 The Molly Bra can be machine washed with cold water.
 Make sure to lay it flat to dry, and then you can wear this super soft wirefree pocketed plunging t-shirt bra as often as you’d like.